franciscoxavier04/pm-BIM/docs/glossary/README.md

 ### Relations

 In OpenProject, you can set work packages in relation to each other.
 Some relation types simply create a visible link between the two work packages.
 Others have an additional effect, e.g. force one work package to be finished before the other one starts (Predecessor).
 The simplest way to add a relation between two existing work packages is to click the +Relation button on the Relations tab of one of the work packages.
 [Read more about work package relations and hierarchies in our user guide](../user-guide/work-packages/work-package-relations-hierarchies/).

+### Reminder

+OpenProject offers different types of reminders so that you can lean back and never forget a task.
+One is the [date alert](#date-alerts) (Enterprise add-on), which generates automatic and customized [notifications](#notifications) regarding a work package's due date or start date.

+OpenProject also allows you to seet **work package reminders**:  Simply activate the clock icon on top of a work package and choose from different options, e.g. to be reminded the next day (at 9 am) or in one week.
+You can also set a custom date.
+[Read more about work package reminders in OpenProject](../user-guide/work-packages/#work-package-reminders).

 ### Repository